MORE

 rose each day at 3 AM and put his feet in a bowl of ice to invigorate

-was the ideal American, the ideal Democrat, the ideal Renaissance Man.
+was the ideal American, the ideal Democrat and the ideal Renaissance

-eloquent as a correspondent, but he was not a public speaker.
-In the
+was eloquent as a correspondent, but he was not a public speaker.

-Virginia House of Burgesses and the Continental Congress, he contributed
+In the Virginia House of Burgesses and the Continental Congress, he

-his pen rather than his voice to the patriot cause.
+contributed his pen rather than his voice to the Patriot cause.

 He